ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

-- RPM is short for "Revolutions Per Minute"
+- RPM is short for "Revolutions Per Minute".
-- This element is positioned at 139px to the left from the middle of the screen and at 712px height
+- This element is positioned at 139px to the left from the middle of the screen and at 712px height.
   - (373,712) at 1024x768
   - (544,712) at 1366x768